defold/extension-firebase-analytics/docs/index.md

 ## Installation
-To use Firabase in your Defold project, add a version of the Firebase extension to your `game.project` dependencies from the list of available [Firebase Releases](https://github.com/defold/extension-firebase/releases) and corresponding [Firebase Analytics Release](https://github.com/defold/extension-firebase-analytics/releases).
+To use Firebase in your Defold project, add a version of the Firebase extension to your `game.project` dependencies from the list of available [Firebase Releases](https://github.com/defold/extension-firebase/releases) and corresponding [Firebase Analytics Release](https://github.com/defold/extension-firebase-analytics/releases).
-Find the version you want for both extensions, copy the URLs to ZIP archive of the release and add it to the project dependencies.
+Find the version you want for both extensions, copy the URLs to the ZIP archives of the releases and add them to the project dependencies.

 ![](add-dependency.png)